 6: Usability Of Resources

 Project planning is also necessary to ensure the proper usability of resources.
 The project manager and team leaders will work on resource allocation as the project planning is conducted.
-The resource allocation would ensure that all the resources are available to make the project successful.
+Creating a resource plan is essential to outline and manage the project resources needed for the project, ensuring that all necessary resources are available to make the project successful.

 If the project allocation is ignored, a firm might have a surplus of resources that would be of minimal use.
-As the business allocates resources, they ensure that resources are there and the optimal use of resources is also provided.
+As the business allocates resources, they ensure that project resources are available and the optimal use of resources is also provided throughout the project lifecycle.

 7: Employees’ Intellectual Enhancement